bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 Running a CP2K job
 ---------------------------------

 A standard CP2K build creates multiple executables.
-It is advised to used the cp2k.psmp executable as this allows the use of hybrid MPI+OpenMP calculations, which can have some performance benefit over using MPI only on some machines.
+It is advised to use the cp2k.psmp executable as this enables the hybrid MPI+OpenMP parallelisation scheme, which can have some performance benefit over using only MPI parallelisation on some machines.

 CP2K should be run through a job submission script to run on the compute nodes.
 The following command will launch CP2K (MPI only), specifing the input and output files, and the